daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Divine Intervention
 * Tier 6: Divine Symbol or Summon Demon

 **GM Intrusions:** A demon investigates divine magic use.
-A rival cult has issues with the character’s teachings.
+A rival cult has issues with the character's teachings.

 -----